achilleas-k/hashcompare/README.md

 hashcompare
 ===========

-Compare random files in two directory trees using md5
+Compare a random subset of files in two directory trees using md5

 The intended use case is comparing copies of large directories which contain a very large number of files, where one-to-one comparison would take too long.